gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 Also note the `-b9600` sets the baud rate which corresponds to the line `#define BAUD_RATE_HZ 9600` in the program.

+Another note on picocom is that you won't be able to program the device (the `avrdude` command) while connected to the device with picocom.
+Exit picocom (Ctrl-a, then Ctrl-x) before running `avrdude`.

 So that we don't have to manually run `avr-gcc` every time we compile the code, create a `Makefile` with the following contents: